skoomasteve/FUPLOAD-generator/README.md

 You'll need a windows machine running powershell 4 or newer (any windows 10 machine should do the trick).

-+Download and populate the Input File Template +download the .ps1 file
+--Download and populate the Input File Template +download the .ps1 file
 +open and run the .ps1 file ('open with' powershell ise and hit the play button if you're a newbie) +when the program opens you will see the data input tab, first select the input file on the  you populated earlier, the program will check for mistakes